 Add the ground sirloin along with the ground buffalo and continue to cook over medium heat.
 Stir occasionally until most of the pink has disappeared.
 Skim off any renderings that have collected.

-Add the chili powder, cumin, coriander, oregano, paprika, Creole seasoning, brown sugar, and cinnamon along with the tomato sauce, tomato paste and crushed tomatoes.
-Stir in the beef stock and beef base.
+Add the chili powder*, cumin, coriander, oregano, paprika, Creole seasoning, brown sugar, and cinnamon along with the tomato sauce, tomato paste and crushed tomatoes.
+Stir in the beef stock and beef base. (*If you like a much milder chili, start by adding 1 teaspoon at a time then adjust to suite your taste.)

 Bring the chili to a low boil, reduce the heat to low and simmer partially covered for 1-½ hours, stirring occasionally.